babelouest/ulfius/INSTALL.md

 ### CMake - Multi architecture

-You can build Ulfius library using cmake, example:
+You can build Ulfius library using CMake, example:

 ```shell
 $ mkdir build